ocrdu/arduino-webinterface-websocket/README.md

 The Arduino serves as both a web server and a websocket server.

+Note: An Access Point version can be found here: https://github.com/ocrdu/arduino-webinterface-websocket-ap

 ### Libraries used:

 - https://github.com/ocrdu/WiFiNINA for WiFi connection and servers (**Don't** use https://github.com/arduino-libraries/WiFiNINA 1.4.0 for this sketch)